songweizhi/MetaCHIP/README.md

 How to install:
 ---
-1. Download MetaCHIP scrsipt and decompress it
+1. Download MetaCHIP scripts and decompress.
-1. Isntall the dependencies
+1. Isntall required softwares and Python modules.
-1. Modify the config file according to the place of installed dependencies.
+1. Modify the config file according to the location of required softwares.
+1. MetaCHIP is ready to run now.

 Notes:
 ---
 1. To get a reliable clusrering results of the input genome bins, their completeness need to be higher than 40% (Figure 3 in doc/MetaCHIP_manuscript.pdf).
 1. You can use GTDB-Tk to get the taxonomy of your input genome bin to further refine the cluster results.
 1. The only input for MetaCHIP is a folder which holds the sequence file of a set of genome bins.
 1. Get_Homologues is needed to get the Ortholog groups within your input genomes.

 How to run it:
 ---